ATwest88/Overthrow-RHSUSAF/README.md

 # Overthrow Plus RHSUSAF
 * Overthrow Plus is a rework of the original Overthrow mission created by armazac @ https://github.com/ArmaOverthrow/Overthrow
 * Overthrow Plus created by Nifnat @ https://github.com/Nifnat/Overthrow
-* Overthrow Plus RHSUSAF integrates more squads and vehicles from RHSUSAF into the mod
+* Overthrow Plus RHSUSAF integrates more squads and vehicles from RHS into the mod

 ![image](https://cloud.githubusercontent.com/assets/19246239/17642726/b268a4da-6194-11e6-850a-8951aed0f930.png)